Welcome to Robins!

-Please ensure that P.E. kit is in School on a Monday, any earrings are removed if possible and long hair is tied back.
+Please ensure that P.E. kit is worn to school on this day, any earrings are removed if possible and long hair is tied back.
 Thank you!

 Robin Class Library Day

-Your child is able to choose a library book on a Tuesday and keep it for a week.
+Your child is able to choose a library book on (to be arranged) and keep it for a week.